 See the summary of the legislation in different languages.

-The legislation was evaluated by the Commission on 4 July 2016:
+The legislation was evaluated by the Commission in a report of 4 July 2016:

 Under Directive 76/211/EEC packers and importers have the option to fill prepackages according to a standardised method.
 Such pre-packed products can then be freely marketed throughout the EU.
 They are recognisable by the large e-mark on the label or packaging, next to the indication of quantity (volume or weight).